PollockLaboratory/SimPLEX/README.md

 	$ ./bin/simPLEX ../resources/options.toml

-Copy the simPLEX binary to a location on your path so simPLEX can be used in any directory:
+Copy the simPLEX binary to a location on your path so simPLEX can be used in any directory, for example:

 	$ cp ./bin/simPLEX /usr/bin/simPLEX

-## Building tests
-Ignore this section unless you are trying to edit or develop any additional feature in simPLEX.
-Tests are not built by default.
-In order to build the tests, the additional CMake flag (BUILD_TESTS) must be set to ON.
-For example, from the build directory (./build):

-	$ cmake .. -DCMAKE_BUILD_TYPE=DEBUG	-DBUILD_TESTS=ON

-Then compile as normal:

-	$ make

-Tests can be run with all_tests executable:

-	$ ./tests/all_tests

-### Usage
+## Usage

 When configuring simPLEX there are 3 main core input files.